n-edmond/Template-useage/README.md

 This is an assignment from CS 201L at UMKC.

 This program will read through files then offer the choice to swap postions array indexes, find the min/max values of the array, search an array for a specified item, and output results onto a file.
+The main purpose of this program is to show how to use Templates in c++